SrujanRaghavendraS/assignmentforsaltmine/README.md

 # Assignment for Saltmine
 This is the assignment which is being submited.
 This is a OOP JS Code especially to handle Cart Transactions efficientely.
-Solid Principles could be used but as per the instructions it is not used
+Solid Principles could be used but as per the instructions not to add unnecessary layers of Abstraction it is not used.

 ## To run the project
 ### The server is nothing but JSON Server